SokandeSujal/Attendance-Tracker/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any inquiries or feedback, please contact me at [your-email@example.com].
+For any inquiries or feedback, please contact me at [sokandesujal@gmail.com].
 ```

-### Tips:
-- Replace `path-to-screenshot.png` with the actual path to your screenshot.
-- Customize the email address and any other links as necessary.

-This format makes the README visually appealing while maintaining clarity and functionality.